Apple Signals Limited AI Reorientation, Emphasizes Continuity

 Scoring Rationale

-This is an opinion piece rather than reporting of confirmed company plans or product launches, so its immediate operational impact on practitioners is limited.
-The essay is worth watching for framing and debate, but it does not provide new technical releases or verified strategic moves.
+This is an opinion essay rather than reporting of confirmed company plans or product launches, so its immediate operational impact on practitioners is limited.
+It is worth following for framing and debate about AI capex strategy, but it introduces no new technical releases or verified strategic moves.

 Practice interview problems based on real data